FileUtils plugin for Take Command / TCC / TCC/LE

 decimal character) and without leading zeroes or spaces.
 It’s a more

-consistent format than the version strings returned by @VERINFO
+consistent format than the version strings returned by @VERINFO,

 which may contain whatever the programmer fancies.